oliversavio/oliversavio.github.io/_posts/2017-06-02-detecting-sensor-failure-using-mqtt-protocol-an-iot-proof-of-concept.md

 In short, MQTT is a messaging protocol that's light weight, reliable and easy to implement.
 It was invented by IBM in 1999.

 ## 2) Essential MQTT Concepts
 MQTT works over TCP/IP and uses a standard port 1883.
-An MQTT connection is always established between a client and a broker, no client can connect directly to another client.
+An MQTT connection is always established between a client and a broker.
+No client can connect directly to another client.

 #### Client

-Any device, from a small micro controller to a full fledge server, which is capable of running a MQTT library and can connect to a MQTT Broker, is considered a MQTT client.
+Any device from a small micro controller to a full fledge server, which is capable of running a MQTT library and can connect to a MQTT Broker, is considered a MQTT client.
 MQTT clients may be publishers or subscribers or both.

 ___In this PoC, the Arduino will be the publishing client and a Java program will act as a subscribing client.___